Heteropoda, heteropods, sea elephantsRoger R. Seapy

 - Foot laterally compressed into swimming fin.

-- Foot (swimming fin) usually with posteroventral sucker.
+- Swimming fin usually with a ventral to posteroventral sucker.

 - Proboscis and radula